Letters from Harold Edward 'Pompey' Elliott to his family June 1918 - October 1918 - Part 4

 since I was in England and it

-has been a very onerous trying
+has been a very anxious Trying

-time.
-I am very sorry about
+time I am very sorry about

-Brf Smith.
+Bob Smith.
 If I see Henry

 Bennett out too I will be

 satisfied.
-He [[?]] with me
+He started with me

 & is one of the few left going